ietf-teep/architecture/draft-ietf-teep-architecture.md

 RFC 7696 {{RFC7696}} outlines the requirements to migrate from one mandatory-to-implement algorithm suite to another over time.
 This feature is also known as crypto agility.
-Protocol evolution is greatly simplified when crypto agility is already considered during the design of the protocol.
-In the case of the Trusted Execution Provisioning (TEEP) Protocol the diverse range of use cases, from trusted app updates for smart phones and tablets to updates of code on higher-end IoT devices, creates the need for different mandatory-to-implement algorithms already from the start.
+Protocol evolution is greatly simplified when crypto agility is considered during the design of the protocol.
+In the case of the TEEP protocol the diverse range of use cases, from trusted app updates for smart phones and tablets to updates of code on higher-end IoT devices, creates the need for different mandatory-to-implement algorithms already from the start.